dmanslick/React-Weather-App/README.md

 ```
 npm run dev
 ```
-This will run the app locally on port 5173
+This will run the app http://localhost:5173.
+You will also need to allow access to your location.